-The roaming architecture supports location reports for use by the visited or home network for the sake of location based services, location dependant subscriber access and location dependent charging.
+The roaming architecture supports location reports for use by the visited or home network for the sake of location based services, location dependent subscriber access and location dependent charging.
 This section focuses on location reports from the visited to the home network for roaming subscribers.
 The visited network SHOULD report the location of the Wi-Fi GW servicing the roaming subscriber device to the home network (1) upon authentication request and (2) upon subscriber device transitions among Wi-Fi GWs as the device moves.
 The format of the location attributes are defined in Section 6.8.

 The visited network AAA proxy MUST send the location of the Wi-Fi GW that is currently serving the Client in all Accounting-Request messages and MUST send an Accounting-Request message to the home network AAA server every time that the Client moves to a new Wi-Fi GW location.
+The visited network AAA proxy MUST send the Wi-Fi GW Ethernet MAC address within the Called-Station-ID AVP, type 30.
+The Called-Station-ID AVP SHOULD append the SSID name to this MAC address per [RFC 3580].